OmarHeshamGaballa/Deploying-Node.js-App-using-Docker-compose/README.md

 ### Description:
 Creating Application that count the number of visits on my web and adding +1 for any new visit

 ![d](https://user-images.githubusercontent.com/122731503/221356027-4a98b959-65d4-41fc-b329-eca700a98eb2.JPG)

 ### Requirements:

 Node.js: An open-source, cross-platform JavaScript runtime environment and library for running web applications outside the client's browser

-Nginx: An open source software for web serving, reverse proxying, caching, load balancing and more
+Nginx: An open source software for web serving, reverse proxying, caching, load balancing and more.

-Docker: a containerization platform for developing, shipping, and running applications.
+Docker: A containerization platform for developing, shipping, and running applications.

 Docker Compose: A tool for defining and running multi-container Docker applications.

 ### Project structure: